tobiaskortus/covid19-search/web_application/backend/README.md

 #### Geographical statistic

-**Description:** returns a statistic of the geographical location of institutions involved in a set of given papers (defined by search term).
+**Description:** returns a statistic of the geographical locations of institutions involved in a set of given papers (defined by the search term).

 ```javascript
 app.get('/geo', (req, res) => {...}